bytesnotbits/LifeandMinistryTimer/README.md

 # Meeting Timer Web App
-I am not a coder but am not too bad at using AI to code.
-I've got a working branch. [main] but I want to refactor the code to make it easier to maintain and modify.
+I am not a coder but know enough to employ AI to code for me.
+I've got a working branch, [main] but I want to refactor the code to make it easier to maintain and modify.
 This is a work in progress and will take me quite a bit of time to complete as I only work on this in my spare time which is limited.

 ## Overview